ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Results

-\Tref{tab:main_ablation} reveals that all components contribute to performance improvements.
-Regarding the fundamental modeling choice, adding a trainable target-task-specific prompt (no target) is crucial to achieve good performance on all of the datasets, especially on BoolQ and WinoGrande.
-This demonstrates that unless the source tasks are highly related to a target task, learning a new target task without task-specific prompt is challenging.
-No attention (constant attention) causes large performance drop, especially on BoolQ and NewsQA, indicating that it is important to have learned attentions rather than simply averaging the multiple source prompts.
-Single prompt ablation is similar to SPoT-t except that instead of using source prompts for initialization, we keep the source prompt frozen while updating the target task prompt and the attention layers.
-Although this variant outperforms SPoT-t and demonstrates the effectiveness of keeping prior source prompts frozen, there is notable performance decline relative to \ours-ST, suggesting that combining multiple source prompts is effective.
-Pre-training $\mathcal{G}$ on the combinations of source tasks shows improvements on the NewsQA single-task and the WinoGrande multi-task.
+\Tref{tab:main_ablation} indicates that all components contribute to performance improvements.
+Adding a trainable target-task-specific prompt (no target) is crucial to achieve good performance on all of the datasets, especially on BoolQ and WinoGrande.
+Constant attention causes large performance drop, especially on BoolQ and NewsQA, indicating that it is important to have learned attentions rather than simply averaging the multiple source prompts. { Although the single prompt ablation baseline outperforms SPoT, possibly due to the non-destructive soft prompt transfer of \ours, there is notable performance decline relative to \ours.
+This demonstrates the effectiveness of leveraging multiple soft prompts to transfer knowledge from multiple diverse tasks. }